Exhaust smoke and coolant diagnostic guide

 Can I drive with white smoke and coolant loss?

-You should avoid driving if coolant is dropping, the engine is overheating, warning lights appear or white smoke is heavy.
+You should avoid driving if coolant is dropping, the engine is overheating, warning lights appear, white smoke is heavy or the engine runs rough.